Aircloak/aircloak/slate/source/index.md

 scheduled on the cloaks upon creation.

 The alternative to this API is to directly [run a task using the API's on the cloaks themselves](#task-execution).
-The benefit this API has over the former is that you get the to develop and test your task using the online sandbox functionality, as well as full access to the Aircloak provided standard library of helper functions.
+The benefit this API has over the former is that you are then able to develop and test your task using the online sandbox functionality, as well as full access to the Aircloak provided standard library of helper functions.
+Additionally, when using this API, the tasks are executed asynchronously on the cloaks.
+They are then not subject to the strict execution time limits that synchronous tasks executed through the [cloak task execution API](#task-execution) are subject to.

 ### HTTP Request